anttikissa/watch-file/README.md

 	watch-file <files...>

-Watches all files specified as arguments.
-When one of them changes, exits.
+Wait until one of the files changes, then exit.